-Goal 3: Shared and Collaborative Services.
-Improve the student and faculty learning and research experience by engaging with other information organizations on campus and the region.
+Improve the student and faculty learning and research experience by engaging with other information organizations on campus and in the region.

-At the present time, the CWRU institutional peer list includes: Chicago, Emory, Johns Hopkins, Northwestern, Washington University in St. Louis, Vanderbilt, MIT, and Rochester.
+2 At the present time, the CWRU institutional peer list of ARL institutions includes: Chicago, Emory, Johns Hopkins, Northwestern, Washington University in St. Louis, Vanderbilt, MIT, and Rochester.

-“Digital Scholarship” is a comprehensive term that in this context includes services such as Digital Case 2, open content provision of student and faculty research, big data and text mining support, digital preservation (including HathiTrust and other external partners), etc.
+3 “Digital Scholarship” is a comprehensive term that in this context includes services such as Digital Case 2, open content provision of student and faculty research, big data and text mining support, digital preservation (including HathiTrust and other external partners), and related efforts.

-7 “Harmonious library experiences” encompasses many potential user experiences (such as consistent access to content resources and services) and support activities enabled by the library (such as content purchase coordination, research service support, access tools, learning communities and workshops, website unification, and simplification/standardization in policies & procedures common to users)
+7 “Harmonious library experiences” encompasses many potential user experiences (such as consistent access to content resources and services) and support activities enabled by the library (such as content purchase coordination, research service support, access tools, learning communities and workshops, website unification, and simplification/standardization in policies & procedures common to users).

-On-campus organizational “partnerships” may include joint efforts such as provision of collaborative services, coordination of small grant funding opportunities for faculty, etc.
+8 Examples of on-campus organizational “partnerships” include joint efforts such as provision of collaborative services, and improved coordination of small grant and other seed funding opportunities for faculty.